 Santiago has a vibrant nightlife.
 Chileans generally start the party late, so it’s not unusual to only have dinner at 10pm, then go to a bar or club and carry on until the early hours of the morning.

 Bellavista, Providencia, Vitacura and Suecia are neighbourhoods frequented by Santiago’s party-going crowd due to their many restaurants, clubs and bars.
-It's important to always take care when partying and expats should be careful in these areas at night.
+It’s important to always take care when partying, and expats should be careful in these areas at night.

 Sports and outdoor activities in Santiago

-Santiago also boasts an extensive network of bicycle and pedestrian paths along the Mapocho river.
+Santiago also boasts an extensive network of bicycle and pedestrian paths along the Mapocho River.
 The numerous beautiful parks and green spaces scattered around the city and its surroundings provide relief from the urban environment and are great for families and young people to enjoy.

 Expat Health Insurance

-Cigna Global Health Insurance
+Cigna Health Insurance

+Medical insurance specifically designed for expats.
 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
-Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.

 Moving Internationally?